-To derive a monetary cost of not being served, we assume that such a cost is proportional to the time in the system.
+To derive a monetary cost of not being served, we assume that such a cost is proportional to the additional time in the system given by the difference between Ws(n-1)-Ws(n).
 Notice that this cost depends on the number of machines and the utilization rate, which is information readily available for many real cases.
 In our application, the number of machines is directly observable because firm’s maintenance databases register not only the number of machines, but also the specific model and tenure of each machine.
-We have considered that the productive damage costumer due to the failure of a printing system is at least the absolute difference between Ws(n)-Ws(n-1).
-This represents the increase in processing time for each job in costumer’s printing system.
-We have considered this time as a reasonable metric to measure the time lost when a print server fails.
-To estimate a penalty, we add a parameter that translate this metric to monetary cost.

-The following figures show the relation between number of servers and utilization and this productive damage metric.
+To understand the intuition of our model, Figure 3 displays XXX